dougeby/IntuneDocs/intune-user-help/what-info-can-your-company-see-when-you-enroll-your-device-in-intune.md

 ---

-# What information can my company see when I enroll my device in Intune?
+# What information can my company see when I enroll my device?

 When you enroll a device into management, you are giving your company permission to view certain pieces of information on your device to help protect the corporate data on the device.